|MP 8.01.14||Brachytherapy for Clinically Localized Prostate Cancer Using Permanently Implanted Seeds|

 Practice Guidelines and Position Statements

-The guidelines state that patients with very large or very small prostates, symptoms of bladder outlet obstruction, or previous transurethral resection of the prostate (TURP) are more difficult to implant and may suffer increased risk of side effects.
+The guidelines state that patients with very large or very small prostates, symptoms of bladder outlet obstruction, or previous transurethral resection of the prostate are more difficult to implant and may suffer increased risk of adverse effects.
 In cases of enlarged prostate, neoadjuvant androgen deprivation therapy may be used to shrink the prostate.
+However, increased toxicity would be expected and prostate size may not decline.

-The American Brachytherapy Society (ABS) Prostate Low-Dose Rate Task Group provides the following patient selection criteria for monotherapy: clinical stage T1b-T2b and Gleason score equal to or less than 6, and PSA equal to or less than 10 ng/mL.
-(26) The ABS guidelines also indicate monotherapy may be used in select higher risk patients and for salvage of select radiation therapy failures.
-For boost, patient selection criteria includes: clinical stage T2c or greater and/or Gleason score equal to or greater than 7 and/or PSA greater than 10 ng/mL.
-These guidelines also note inadequate information exists to recommend supplemental EBRT-based on perineural invasion, percent positive biopsies, and/or magnetic resonance imaging [MRI]-detected extracapsular penetration.
+The American Brachytherapy Society (ABS) Prostate Low-Dose Rate Task Group provides the following patient selection criteria for monotherapy: clinical stage T1b-T2b and Gleason score equal to or less than 6, and prostate-specific antigen (PSA) equal to or less than 10 ng/mL.
+(29) The ABS guidelines also indicate monotherapy may be used in select higher risk patients and for salvage of select radiotherapy failures.
+For boost, patient selection criteria includes: clinical stage T2c or greater and/or Gleason score 7 or more and/or PSA greater than 10 ng/mL.
+These guidelines also note inadequate information exists to recommend supplemental EBRT-based on perineural invasion, percent positive biopsies, and/or magnetic resonance imaging-detected extracapsular penetration.

 Medicare National Coverage